AnnaMalmgren/AnnaMalmgren.github.io/README.md

 If you change the _config.yml file, you can rebuild using `npm run update`

-When you are done simply ctrl+c to abort the watch.
+When you are done simply ctrl+c to abort the watch.# am223rj-examination-1